ds4se/chapters/menzies/inductiveManifesto.md

  _Inductive software engineering_ is that branch of software engineering focusing on the delivery of data mining based software applications to users.
-Within those data miners, the core problem is _inductin_ which is the extraction of small patterns from larger data sets.
+Within those data miners, the core problem is _induction_ which is the extraction of small patterns from larger data sets.
 Inductive engineers
 spend much effort trying to understand user goals in order to